-President-elect Biden's victory should lead to an early push at the FCC to restore the Obama Administration's net neutrality policies, which Mr. Biden endorsed during the campaign and continue to enjoy strong Democratic support in Congress.
-In the 2015 Open Internet Order, the FCC subjected broadband providers to common carrier regulation under Title II of the Communications Act and forbade broadband providers from engaging in blocking, throttling, paid prioritization, and other unreasonable interference with Internet usage by end users and edge providers.
+The Democratic victory should lead to regulatory and legislative efforts to resurrect the Obama Administration's net neutrality policies, which continue to enjoy strong Democratic support in Congress and were endorsed by President-elect Biden during the campaign.
+In the 2015 Open Internet Order, the FCC subjected broadband to common carrier regulation under Title II of the Communications Act and forbade broadband providers from engaging in blocking, throttling, paid prioritization, and other unreasonable interference with internet usage by end users and edge providers.
 The FCC reversed course in the 2018 Restoring Internet Freedom Order, rejecting common carrier regulation in favor of market-based policies and eliminating most of the Obama-era rules.
-The new leadership at the FCC likely will start a proceeding to reinstate common carrier regulation of broadband providers.

-A starting point for revisions to Section 230 might be the EARN IT Act (S. 3398), a bipartisan bill that passed out of the Senate Judiciary Committee in July 2020 and would require websites to actively fight child exploitation or risk losing Section 230 protections.
-Other potential starting points include the PACT Act (S. 4066), a bipartisan bill focused on moderation transparency, and the See Something, Say Something Act (S. 4758), a bipartisan bill that would require platforms to report illegal activity to benefit from Section 230's legal liability shield.
+Instead, Congress will likely take the lead on Section 230 reform.
+Mr. Biden's support for reform is shared by Speaker of the House Nancy Pelosi (D-CA), House Energy and Commerce Committee leaders, and conservative lawmakers who claim social media platforms are biased against them.
+With Democrats in control of Congress, reform efforts are likely to focus on the spread of disinformation, hate speech, and extremism.
+But given Democrats' narrow control in the Senate, Democratic leaders may choose to consider narrow bipartisan reform efforts instead.
+These efforts may include the EARN IT Act (S. 3398), which passed out of the Senate Judiciary Committee in July 2020 and would require websites to actively fight child exploitation or risk losing Section 230 protections.
+Other bills of interest that may receive consideration include the PACT Act (S. 4066), which is focused on moderation transparency, and the See Something, Say Something Act (S. 4758), which would require platforms to report illegal activity to rely on Section 230's legal liability shield.

 One potential complication stems from the United States-Mexico-Canada (USMCA) trade agreement, which included online liability provisions consistent with Section 230.
 While the inclusion of this provision in the USMCA does not make reform efforts impossible, changing the underlying US law does increase the risk of Canada or Mexico bringing trade disputes and imposing tariffs against the United States on this basis.